zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/digit-separators.md

 # Digit Separators

 The digit separator feature is also introduced in C# 7.0.
-You can separate the large number into small parts which makes your code more readable using the digit separator.
+You can separate the large number into small parts making your code more readable using the digit separator.

  - The underscore (`_`) is used as a digit separator.
- - When you use digit separator in your code they are ignored by the compiler.
+ - When you use a digit separator in your code, they are ignored by the compiler.

 Let's consider the following simple example without using digit separators.